 How to Apply

-- How to Apply: Applicants must take admission at the university.
+- How to Apply: Applicants must take admission to the university.
 After that, they can apply for International scholarships.

 - Admission Requirements: Applicants must read all the entry requirements before applying to the university.